track507/Valda-Spire-of-Secrets/README.md

   - Martyr Class and Subclasses (written by trackatnite)
   - Warden Class and Subclasses (written by nanur, edited/updated by trackatnite)
   - Witch Class and Subclasses (written by PoetGod, edited/changed by trackatnite)
+  - Warmage Class and Subclasses (written by trackatnite)

 ### WIP:
   - Investigator Class and Subclasses (seaw0rld)